cmu-sei/pharos/INSTALL.md

 $ cd rose
 ```

-This version has a reasonable chance of working or only having minor
+~~This version has a reasonable chance of working or only having minor
+issues.~~ ***A major API change occurred in ROSE version 0.11.103.11
+which Pharos has yet to be able accomodate.
+This version of Pharos
+will only build against versions 0.11.39.6 through 0.11.103.10.*** If
-issues.
-If you want to be conservative and use the version of ROSE
+you want to be conservative and use the version of ROSE that was known
-that was known to compile with the latest major commit to the Pharos
+to compile with the latest major commit to the Pharos repository, you
-repository, you can checkout this commit (ROSE version v0.11.39.6):
+can checkout this commit (ROSE version v0.11.99.12):

 ```
-$ git checkout v0.11.39.6
+$ git checkout v0.11.99.12
 ```

 ROSE can be configured in a multitude of ways, and some attention to